Tornado-spawning storms leave 25 dead in 2 states and swaths of destruction across central US

 The possibility of more severe weather stretches through Tuesday in the Great Plains and the lower Mississippi River Valley.

-The Plains will remain the main focus of severe weather on Sunday and Monday as well, with damaging storms possible in much of Oklahoma and Kansas.
+The Plains will remain the main focus of severe weather on Sunday and Monday as well as the storms passing through Oklahoma and Kansas.
 The severe thunderstorm threat will then shift back into parts of the Mississippi Valley on Tuesday.

 The-CNN-Wire